 How to Get Rid of Shin Splints

-The first rule when it comes to preventing all sorts of sports injuries is to avoid the “three too’s” trap—doing too much, too soon, too fast.
+The first rule to prevent all sorts of sports injuries is to avoid the “three too’s” trap—doing too much, too soon, too fast.

-Sudden increases in training volume/distance/intensity can overwork your lower legs, making you more prone to a host of injuries.
+Sudden increases in training volume/distance/intensity can overwork your lower legs, making you more prone to various injuries.

 So, instead of falling into this classic trap, increase your distance and speed gradually and slowly over time.

-For that reason, strengthening the muscles of your lower leg may help prevent this common injury by making them stronger, increasing their ability to handle the impact.
+Strengthening your lower leg muscles may help prevent this common injury by making them stronger, increasing their ability to handle the impact.
 Your main goal is to increase your calf muscles’ localized muscular capacity and your tibia’s bone load capacity.

 The following exercises are exactly what you need.

-Not only will they help you prevent future flare-ups but are also effective at relieving pain if you’re already afflicted.
+Not only will they help you prevent future flare-ups, but they are also effective at relieving pain if you’re already afflicted.

 You can perform the following exercises as either a part of your warm-up sequence or as a routine in itself two to three times per week.